piyushranjan265/Vishleshan-A-Feedback-Based-Sentiment-Analysis-Model/README.md

 # Vishleshan-A-Feedback-Based-Sentiment-Analysis-Model

-📊 **Vishleshan** is a Streamlit application designed for analyzing student feedback using sentiment analysis techniques.
-The application provides insightful visualizations to help understand sentiment trends, topics of concern, and overall engagement.
+📊 **Vishleshan** is a feedback-based sentiment analysis model designed to evaluate student feedback on courses and instructional effectiveness.
+It begins by utilizing Google Forms to collect feedback, which is then compiled into a CSV file for processing.
+The data undergoes rigorous cleaning and text processing to prepare it for analysis, including sentiment classification and topic modeling using machine learning techniques.
+The resulting insights are presented through an interactive Streamlit web application that features visualizations such as sentiment and topic distributions, word clouds, and time trends.
+This comprehensive solution transforms raw feedback into actionable insights, helping educators identify areas for improvement and enhance the overall learning experience.

 ## Table of Contents
 - [Features](#features)